-Fasting and periods : is it possible not to eat?
+Fasting and menstruation: is it possible not to eat?

 Fasting is an ancestral practice widely used and practiced in certain religions.
 Fasting is simply the act of going without food for a given period of time.

-Often, in the run-up to periods (the famous PMS) or during periods, we tend to feel bloated, have digestive problems and also feel tired.
-Well, fasting can be the solution to regain energy, put your digestive system at rest, and even relieve menstrual pain
+Often, in the run-up to or during menstruation (the famous PMS), we tend to feel bloated, have digestive problems and also feel tired.
+Well, fasting can be the solution to regain energy, put your digestive system at rest, and even relieve menstrual pain.

-Is it possible to fast at periods ?
+Is it possible to fast during your period?

-Contrary to what you might think, you can start fasting during your periods (even if in some religions the taboo around periods persists, preventing women from fasting).
-In reality, there's no ideal time to start fasting.
-You can start fasting at any time of the year l.
-The choice is yours.
+Contrary to what you might think, it's perfectly possible to start fasting during your period (although in some religions, the taboo surrounding menstruation persists, preventing women from fasting).
+In fact, there's no ideal time to start fasting.
+You can start fasting at any time of the year, it's up to you.

-On the contrary, starting fasting during your periods can be an excellent way to treat digestive disorders, bloating and other problems that occur during the periods period.
+On the contrary, starting fasting during your period can be an excellent way of curing digestive disorders, bloating and other problems that occur during the menstrual period.

-In fact, during menstruation, many women experience symptoms such as :
+Indeed, during the menstrual period, many women experience symptoms such as :

-Fasting is known for its numerous therapeutic virtues.
-It can reduce menstrual pain and uterine contractions l.
+Fasting is known for its many therapeutic virtues.
+It is said to reduce menstrual pain and uterine contractions.

-When you fast, your liver will use the glucose reserves stored in your body.
+When you fast, your liver uses the glucose reserves stored in your body.
 This is when the famous sensations of tiredness and hunger occur.
 These sensations are particularly acute during the first 3 days of fasting.
 In fact, nature's way of doing things is to produce ketones to counteract these effects, restoring vitality and euphoria to the body.
-When you fast, you also produce antioxidants. lhe body is purified, and this is where you will feel the positive effects of fasting.
-Among the positive effects of fasting are the following:
+When you fast, you also produce antioxidants, so the body is purified, and that's where you'll feel the positive effects of fasting.
+The positive effects of fasting include, for example

 • improved skin quality

-• a change in your state of mind (generally calmer, more serene and stable), not insignificant during the periods period when you're more likely to feel stressed or sad.
+• a change in your state of mind (generally calmer, more serene and stable), not insignificant during the menstrual period when you're more likely to feel stressed or sad.

 If your premenstrual syndrome (PMS) tends to be quite virulent, fasting may be a solution worth trying!
 But don't force yourself to do anything: if you don't feel like fasting, there's no problem.
 Instead, you can learn more about the foods you should be eating during your menstrual period, as diet plays a very important role in the various symptoms you may experience during your cycle.

 You can also lose weight by fasting, but bear in mind that this is not the objective of fasting.
-Lhe aim is to provide the body with a "detox", to eliminate accumulated waste
+The aim is to provide the body with a "detox", to eliminate accumulated waste.

-What are the reasons for fasting at periods ?
+What are the reasons for fasting during my period?

-There are many reasons to fast during your periods.
-The most common reason is torelieve menstrual symptoms
+There are many reasons to fast during your period.
+The most common reason is torelieve menstrual symptoms.

 You can also fast to adopt a new diet.